Mahdi-s/Mahdi-s/README.md

 - 👨‍💻 All of my projects are available at [www.msaeedi.dev](www.msaeedi.dev)

-- 📝 I regularly write articles on [https://mahdisaeedi.medium.com/](https://mahdisaeedi.medium.com/)
+- 📝 I sometimes write articles on [https://mahdisaeedi.medium.com/](https://mahdisaeedi.medium.com/)

 - 💬 Ask me about **Machine Learning, and Application Developments**